ivanzvonkov/olmoearth_pretrain/docs/Evaluation.md

 ### Prerequisites

 - Python environment configured as described in [Pretraining.md](Pretraining.md#environment-setup).
 - One 80 GB GPU (A100 or H100 recommended).
-If you see OOM errors when running some tasks, consider reducing the fine-tuning batch size via the override `--TASK_NAME.ft_batch_size`.
+If you see OOM errors when running some tasks, consider reducing the batch size, e.g., use the override `--TASK_NAME.ft_batch_size` to adjust batch size for fine-tuning.

 ### Supported Models

 - **OlmoEarth models:** Nano, Tiny, Base, and Large size.
-- **Others:** The list of supported baseline models is defined in `olmoearth_pretrain/evals/models/__init__.py`.
-Supported models include Galileo, Satlas, Terramind, Prithvi v2, Panopticon, CROMA, AnySat etc. Multi-size variants are also supported.
+- **Others:** Supported baseline models are defined in `olmoearth_pretrain/evals/models/__init__.py`, which includes Galileo, Satlas, Terramind, Prithvi v2, Panopticon, CROMA, AnySat etc. Multi-size variants (if available) are also supported.

 ---